- 1 Why install additional plugins?

-- Go to Settings > Site Administration > Plugins > Plugins overview and click the Uninstall link opposite the plugin you wish to remove
+- Go to Administration> Site Administration > Plugins > Plugins overview and click the Uninstall link opposite the plugin you wish to remove

 - Use a file manager to remove/delete the actual plugin directory as instructed, otherwise Moodle will reinstall it next time you access the site administration

-A 'Check for available updates' button enables admins to quickly check for any updates available to core code and for any contributed plugins installed on the site (from the plugins directory).
+A 'Check for available updates' button enables admins to quickly check for any updates available for plugins installed on the site (from the plugins directory).
 Any updates available are highlighted, with further information and a download link in the notes column opposite the plugin.

 Plugin updating from within Moodle

-in Moodle 2.4!
-In Moodle 2.4 onwards, an administrator can enable updates deployment in Settings > Site Administration > Server > Update notifications.
+An administrator can enable updates deployment in Administration > Site Administration > Server > Update notifications.
 Then when updates are available, 'Install this update' buttons are shown on the Plugins overview page.
 See Automatic updates deployment for more details.

 - Notifications for further details of update notifications

 - Moodle in English General plugins forum